Escrow Wallet

 - You do not need to manually deposit or withdraw from the escrow.

-Solana Rent Costs
+Solana Costs

-| User account | ~0.00234 SOL | First interaction with Offerbook |
+| User account | 0.00233856 | First time you use Offerbook | No |

-| Offer account | ~0.00941 SOL | Each time an offer is created |
+| Offer account | 0.00940992 | Each offer created | Yes — when filled, cancelled, or expired |

 Creating an Offer